B-UMMI/chewBBACA/CHEWBBACA/docs/user/modules/NSStats.rst

 NSStats -  Retrieve basic information about the species and schemas in Chewie-NS
 ================================================================================

-The *NSStats* process enables the retrieval of information from the Chewie-NS server.
+The *NSStats* module enables the retrieval of information from the Chewie-NS server.
 Its main objective is to provide information about the list of species and schemas in Chewie-NS, so that users can quickly identify a schema of interest and download it.